Jason Cooney – Director

 Certainly.
 We will write your response for you and ensure it is all correctly formatted.
 Alternatively, if you have already written the tender or bid, our consultants can help format it and edit and review the content to ensure it is professional and polished.

 Yes.
 This is normally the case on tenders and bids that we work on.
 CVs of your key personnel and references are generally straight forward.
 It gets a bit more complex when there are requirements for modern slavery policies and WHS management plans.
-Either way – we are able to assist and will help you create the supporting documentation you require for your bid to ensure it is compliant.
+Either way – we can assist and will help you create the supporting documentation you require for your bid to ensure it is compliant.

 Yes and no. We do not know enough about your industry or business to price your tender for you.
 Even if we have some idea of industry rates for specific industries, every business and tender is different.
 What we will certainly do is assist you with interpreting pricing questions so that you know what to do and how to answer them.
 This is often the case with product supply questions where our clients find completing pricing questionnaires that ask you to account for exchange rate risk challenging.